Painting Radiators: DIY-Tutorial & Pro-Tips

 Varnishing or painting a radiator is easy and can be done without any special radiator paint.
 You can use all our colours for painting, whether varnishes or wall paints.

-Which colour shade do I use for the radiator?
+Which colour shade should I use for the radiator?

-To choose the right colour shade, you should consider the visual effect you want your radiator to have.
-With white and, above all, matt colour shades, you can make it look discreet.
+To choose the right colour shade, you should think about the visual effect you want your radiator to have.
+With white and above all matt colour shades, you can make it look discreet.
 If you paint it in the same colour shade as the walls, it will blend in visually.

 If you want it to be an eye-catcher, you can paint your radiator black.
-In this way, you not only show your courage for colour, but also achieve an elegant effect with red or golden decorations.
+This not only shows your courage with colour, but also creates an elegant effect with red or gold decorations.

 If you want to repaint your radiator, you can choose from all our products.

-If you want to "paint away" the radiator, i.e. make it disappear visually, or if you are in the process of giving your walls a new coat of paint anyway, then use the same product for both projects.
+If you want to "paint away" the radiator, i.e. make it disappear visually, or you are in the process of giving your walls a new coat of paint anyway, then use the same product for both projects.
 We recommend our wall paint MissPompadour - The Functional Wall Paint.
+If you are using The Valuable Wall Paint, paint your radiators with the matching Matt Varnish varnish, as this varnish is just as velvety as the wall paint and therefore hits the wall exactly the right tone.

-Otherwise, MissPompadour Eggshell Varnishes are ideal for giving radiators a new look.
-These are alkyd resin paints and therefore highly stable.
-Especially for heat sources located in the bathroom, you should rather use smooth varnishes, as there is a high humidity in this room and a particularly durable radiator varnish is needed.
-In addition, you can then simply wipe over them with a damp cloth.
-However, since the varnishes do not tolerate standing moisture, we advise against hanging towels on painted radiators.
+Otherwise, the MissPompadour Eggshell Varnishesare also ideal for giving radiators a new look.
+Our eggshell varnishes are alkyd resin paints and are therefore extremely stable.
+You should use smooth varnishes for heat sources in the bathroom in particular, as this room has a high level of humidity and requires a particularly durable radiator paint.
+You can also simply wipe over them with a damp cloth.
+However, as the varnishes do not tolerate standing moisture, we advise against hanging towels on painted radiators.

-If you have already painted the tiles behind the radiator with a varnish from our Eggshell Varnish range, you will get the same gloss level on the radiator.
+If you have already painted the tiles behind the radiator with a varnish from our Eggshell Varnish product range, you will achieve the same gloss level on the radiator.

 The following three colour shades are great inspiration for repainting your radiator:

-• Black colours & varnishes are particularly suitable if the background is already in dark colour shades.
+- Black colours & varnishes are particularly suitable if the background is also already in dark colour shadesn.

-• Red colours & v arnishes can be used in your bathroom.
-You will be amazed how much wellness energy a red radiator brings into your bathroom.
+- You can use red colours & varnishes in your bathroom.
+You'll be amazed at how much wellness energy a red radiator brings to your bathroom.

-With a matt varnish quality you achieve a noble effect on radiators.
-The surface structure of the matt varnishes is similar to that of wall paint and hardly reflects any light.
+With a matt varnish quality, you can achieve a sophisticated effect on radiators.
+The matt varnishes are similar to wall paint in terms of their surface texture and hardly reflect the light.
 Our MissPompadour Matt Varnish is a matt and durable acrylic varnish.
+The pastel colours from LittlePomp are robust, matt chalk varnishes.

-If the radiator is to stand out as a style element, a satin matt varnish can be used, for example our MissPompadour Eggshell Varnish.
+If you want the radiator to stand out as a stylistic element, a silk matt varnish can be used, for example our MissPompadour Eggshell Varnish.

 Do I also have to paint the heating pipes and behind the heater?